-First, remember to order soy or coconut milk.
-All stores carry it, and it can replace milk in any drink for a small, additional cost.
+First, remember to order your drink with soy, almond, or coconut milk.
+All stores carry them, and they can be used to replace dairy milk in any drink for a small additional cost.

-Second, avoid a few ingredients.
-If your order normally comes with any of these items, just ask nicely for them to leave it out:
+When it comes to less basic drinks, just avoid a few ingredients.
+So if your order comes with any of these items by default, just politely ask that it be left out:

 - Whipped cream

-- Java chips (inside the Java Chip Frappuccino and Double Chocolatey Chip Frappuccino)
+- Java chips (used in the Java Chip Frappuccino and Double Chocolaty Chip Frappuccino)

-- Caramel drizzle (on the Caramel Macchiato and Caramel Frappuccino)
+- Caramel drizzle (used on the Caramel Macchiato and Caramel Frappuccino)

-Unfortunately, a few drinks cannot be made vegan because of the dairy products in the syrup ingredients.
+And unfortunately, a few drinks cannot be made vegan because of the animal-derived “products” in the syrup. ?
 Completely avoid these drinks:

 - Anything with pumpkin spice

 So those are the basics when it comes to ordering vegan drinks!
 Some drinks will be more complicated than others, of course, but for the most part, getting your favorite drink should be no problemo—and it’s actually pretty dang simple.